djvdorp/vandorp.biz/content/pages/about.md

-Title: Over mij
+Title: About
-Date: 2016-11-02 07:00
+Date: 2016-12-01 19:00
 Author: Daniel
 Slug: about

 Daniel van Dorp

-26 jaar oud
+26 years old

-Bachelor Informatica (Hogeschool Rotterdam)
+Bachelor of Computer Science (Rotterdam University of Applied Science)

-Cloud System Engineer bij Mendix
+Cloud System Engineer at Mendix in Rotterdam

-Geboren en opgegroeid in Dordrecht
+Born and raised in Dordrecht

-Woonachtig in Pijnacker met mijn lieve vriendin [Samantha de Blij](http://samanthadeblij.nl)
+Currently living in Pijnacker with my beautiful girlfriend [Samantha de Blij](http://samanthadeblij.nl)